Kah5/academic-kickstart/content/publication/Yellow_River/index.md

 ---
 title: "Sharp savanna-forest transitions in the Midwest followed environmental gradients but are absent from the modern landscape"
 authors:
-- Caitlin Broderick
+- Caitlin M. Broderick
 - Kelly A. Heilman
+- Tamatha A. Patterson
 - Jason S. McLachlan
-- Jody Peters
+- Jody A. Peters

 date: "2018-07-01T00:00:00Z"
 doi: "10.1674/0003-0031-180.1.1"